I spent most of my career stressed and frustrated, thinking ahead to the day when I could quit my job and feel “free.”

 A Mercedes requires different parts, tools, and expertise to work on than a Maybach.
 The same is true for each of us.

 For example, there are two areas I struggled with for some time due to my belligerent mind.
 The first was my inability to shake off a negative state.
-If something went wrong early in my day (often as simple as sitting down to write and nothing coming out), it was hard for me to feel positive or act confidently for the rest of the day.
+If something went wrong early in my day, it was hard for me to feel positive or act confidently for the rest of the day.

 To crush this, I developed a tool I call The Cure, a four-step process that enables you to change your neurology no matter what is going on around you: